christopherwhull/aircraft-dashboard/AIRCRAFT_TRACKER.md

 # AirSquawk Tracker

-Python script that monitors PiAware aircraft data and uploads to S3/MinIO for the Aircraft Dashboard.
+Python script that monitors PiAware aircraft data and uploads to S3/MinIO for AirSquawk.

 ## Features